School Remote/Virtual Learning Resources

 Virtual Readings (K-2)

-Book readings generally run 20-25 minutes, which includes time for Q & A and sharing by students.
-Books are read in an engaging manner and presented in a slideshow fashion, with each slide representing two open pages of a book.
-Zoom is the primary platform used to deliver a reading, but, if needed, other platforms can be utilized.
+Book readings generally run 20-25 minutes, including Q & A and student sharing.
+Books are read in an engaging manner and presented in a slideshow fashion.
+Zoom is the primary platform used to deliver a reading, but other platforms can be utilized.

 Teacher Feedback: